 Now that I have been a swim coach for about 8 years and worked with hundreds of swimmers from around the world, I realize that, for whatever reason, there are not many people who will or who want to learn all this by themselves.
 Some people have gotten far on their own with books and videos – which is a genuine form of ‘being coached’, of accessing the proven method – but it does save a lot of time and effort to be shown by a live coach what to do right now in this moment, from moment to moment.
 This is especially helpful in the early stages of learning a new thing.
 The coach is the short-cut, so the speak, but one that costs more money than the books and videos.

-I do think some of you really can teach yourselves Fundamental TI and Advanced Training methods, just studying the materials that are available for free (such as my blog) and for purchase – and there are a lot more materials available now than when I started.
-These materials were designed after 30+ years of testing and refinement, made to work with ordinary people like you and me.
+I do think some of you really can teach yourselves fundamentals and some advanced training methods, just studying the materials that are available for free (such as my blog) and for purchase – and there are a lot more materials available now than when I started.
 But I am now inclined to believe that self-teaching will be fruitful only for those who have the characteristics and will to do this.
 You will know who you are, because you are fairly confident about your learning style.
 If in doubt, you probably are not this kind of person.

 Squeeze Out Some Extra Value

 But there is a way to get even more out of those live training experiences than I see many people getting.
 You need to get more out of these events so that you can lower your dependency on them.